scalp42/magicdotfiles/README.md

 The idea is to have a simple way to encrypt/decrypt your .dotfiles (for those with AWS creds, etc) :

-- toencrypt -> contains the dotfiles you want to encrypt (using massencrypt.sh)
+- toencrypt (git ignored) -> contains the dotfiles you want to encrypt (using massencrypt.sh)

-- toencrypt/pass -> passphrase used to encrypt/decrypt your files (using massencrypt.sh)
+- toencrypt/pass (git ignored) -> passphrase used to encrypt/decrypt your files (using massencrypt.sh)

 - encrypted -> your dotfiles encrypted, can be safely checked in

-- decrypted -> used as a temporary place to then symlink those in your home folder
+- decrypted (git ignored) -> used as a temporary place to then symlink those in your home folder

 - install.sh -> do the magic

 - massencrypt.sh -> helper to mass encrypt your files directly

-Make sure to look at .gitignore for easier understanding…\

 Don't bother forking that stuff, it's not **sexy** yet.